 Flush the underlying I/O stream after each packet.
-Default 1 enables it, and has the effect of reducing the latency; 0 disables it and may slightly increase performance in some cases.
+Default is -1 (auto), which means that the underlying protocol will decide, 1 enables it, and has the effect of reducing the latency, 0 disables it and may increase IO throughput in some cases.